-- 1. Day-to-day in-school formative assessment, for example: - Question and answer during class

-- Marking of pupil's work (See marking and feedback policy) - Observational assessment (see 'Guidance for Staff') - Regular short re-cap quizzes - Scanning work for pupil attainment and development - Independent work completed on Improvement Challenges and Mastery Challenges
+- 1. Day-to-day in-school formative assessment, for example: - Question and answer during class - Marking of pupil's work (See marking and feedback policy) - Observational assessment (see 'Guidance for Staff') - Regular short re-cap quizzes - Scanning work for pupil attainment and development - Independent work completed on Improvement Challenges and Mastery Challenges - Fluency work for understanding and application of historical learning

-2. In-school summative assessment, for example:

-- End of year exams - Short end of topic or unit tests or quizzes - · Reviews for pupils with SEN and disabilities - Case studies conclusions and impacts - 3.
-Nationally standardised summative assessment, for example: - National Curriculum tests at the end of Key Stage 2 - National Curriculum teacher assessment at the end of Key Stage 1
+- 2. In-school summative assessment, for example: - End of year exams - Short end of topic or unit tests or quizzes - Reviews for pupils with SEN and disabilities - Case studies conclusions and impacts - 3.
+Nationally standardised summative assessment, for example: